klml/proserial/README.md

 metakeywords
 : some us less words used not by dr who
 ```
+The advantage is, users could use the same syntax for key-values in prose text as for document structure.

 ## delimiter
-To separate prose from structure you have to use a separator.
+To separate prose from yaml-structure you have to use a separator.
 This should be a string not already used, but easy to remember.

 Jekyll [uses](https://raw.githubusercontent.com/mojombo/mojombo.github.io/master/_posts/2015-06-19-replicated.md) the yaml separator ''---'', but __mandatory__ and before the prose.
-So why dont use someting like the [unix shebang](https://en.wikipedia.org/wiki/Shebang_%28Unix%29) (''#!'') with the following structure language (''#!yaml'', ''#!xml'', etc).

 lets use a (underline) heading from the used [light markup](https://en.wikipedia.org/wiki/Lightweight_markup_language#Underline), with a [magic string](https://en.wikipedia.org/wiki/Magic_string), so when editing prose you see the structure as own heading (syntaxcoloring, automatic TOC).
 As magic string you could use some [Disemvoweling](https://en.wikipedia.org/wiki/Disemvoweling) (dsmvwlng):